 We chatted to Matthew Phillip, CEO of Notting Hill Carnival as he prepares for the first in-person event for three years and to find out more about what we can expect from him in his role as the new chair of the AIF (Association of Independent Festivals).

 Q. This your first Notting Hill Carnival since the pandemic, what are the most significant changes you’ve seen in planning the event post-Covid?

-A. We’re lucky that we’ve not been massively impacted by the issues facing the supply chain at the minute but obviously we’re not immune to rising prices, especially fuel, it has had a huge impact on transport and given that trucks feature pretty heavily in the overall event it is a consideration.
+A. We’re lucky that we’ve not been massively impacted by the issues facing the supply chain at the minute but obviously we’re not immune to rising prices, especially fuel.
+It has had a huge impact on transport and given that trucks feature pretty heavily in the overall event it is a consideration.

-We’ve have made sure that there are plans in place for resilience within our team, a main concern is if anyone comes down with Covid and needs to self isolate, we don’t want it to spread throughout team and impact the delivery of the event.
+We’ve have made sure that there are plans in place for resilience within our team, a main concern is if anyone comes down with Covid and needs to self isolate, we don’t want it to spread throughout the team and impact the delivery of the event.